abhimvp/AWS-CDK-TS-React/space-finder/ReadMe.md

 - When we are creating a entry into a DynamoDB , we need to pass it a ID , before even getting the data from our event, we should have a random ID.
 - Also lambda needs to have permission to write to dynamoDB
 - How we can get fast feedback from our implementation

+### Scan operation
+- when we do local testing GET scanCOmmand we get items from our table and that is a marshalled result

+### GetItem Operation